mikkelrev22/bowling/README.md

 creating app to simulate bowling scoring

 ## to do
-- what styling needs to happen with third bowl in 10th frame?
 - what happens when the game ends?
-- potential: fixed double borders on scoreboard frames
-- potential: make strikes and
+- potential: make strikes and spares have special images appear